 - IC engines also tend to create more disposal waste related to maintenance, such as engine oil and transmission fluid.

 Our experienced and qualified material handling experts are ready to help you decide which forklift is best for your business and application.
 Contact us to help evaluate your needs and options.

 Click below to read the full white paper.

 Products made with the latest state-of-the-art ergonomic features are great for your employees.
-However, you might not realize they can also be great for your finances, too.
-Read on to learn how certain ergonomic features can help your forklift operators stay healthy and how healthy workers can have a positive impact on your bottom line.
+However, you might not realize they can also be great for your finances.
+Read on to learn how certain ergonomic features can help your forklift operators stay healthy and how healthy workers can positively impact your bottom line.

-Operators are more productive, less fatigued and less likely to be injured
+Operators are more productive, less tired, and less likely to be injured

 Driving a forklift is a hard job.
-Every movement a forklift operator takes causes fatigue, and a tired worker is a less productive worker.
+Every forklift operator’s movement causes fatigue, and a tired worker is a less productive worker.